JHR1986/johnhenryroche-ms3-fitnessfuel/README.md

 3. [PIP](https://pypi.org/project/pip/): PIP was used to install the tools needed in this project.
 4. [Pymongo](https://pypi.org/project/pymongo/): PyMongo was used to serve the communication between Python and MongoDB.
 5. [Visual Studio Code](https://code.visualstudio.com/): Visual Studio Code was the IDE used for developing this project.
+6. [Heroku](https://www.heroku.com/): Heroku was utilised to host and deploy my website.
-6. [Jinja](https://jinja.palletsprojects.com/en/3.0.x/): Jinja was utilised to simplify displaying data from the backend of this project smoothly and effectively.
+7. [Jinja](https://jinja.palletsprojects.com/en/3.0.x/): Jinja was utilised to simplify displaying data from the backend of this project smoothly and effectively.
-7. [Flask](https://flask.palletsprojects.com/en/2.0.x/): Flask was utilised to construct and render pages for the project.
+8. [Flask](https://flask.palletsprojects.com/en/2.0.x/): Flask was utilised to construct and render pages for the project.
-8. [Google Fonts](https://fonts.google.com/): Google fonts was utilised to import the 'PT Sans' font into the style.css file and this font is used on all pages throughout the website.
+9. [Google Fonts](https://fonts.google.com/): Google fonts was utilised to import the 'PT Sans' font into the style.css file and this font is used on all pages throughout the website.
-9. [Font Awesome](https://fontawesome.com/): Font awesome was utilised in the phrases, login, register, add phrase and edit phrases pages, as well as in the Footer, for aesthetic and UX purposes.
+10. [Font Awesome](https://fontawesome.com/): Font awesome was utilised in the phrases, login, register, add phrase and edit phrases pages, as well as in the footer, for aesthetic and UX purposes.
 I matched the icons with the activity or place that they most closely represented.
-10. [Git](https://git-scm.com/): Git was used for version control throughout the project by utilizing the Gitpod terminal to Commit to git and Push to the GitHub repository.
+11. [Git](https://git-scm.com/): Git was used for version control throughout the project by utilizing the Gitpod terminal to Commit to git and Push to the GitHub repository.
-11. [GitHub](https://github.com/): GitHub was used to store the code for the project after being pushed from Gitpod.
+12. [GitHub](https://github.com/): GitHub was used to store the code for the project after being pushed from Gitpod.
-12. [FreeLogoDesign](https://www.freelogodesign.org/): FreeLogoDesign was used to create the Handy Korean Phrases logo.
+13. [FreeLogoDesign](https://www.freelogodesign.org/): FreeLogoDesign was used to create the Handy Korean Phrases logo.
-13. [Lets Enhance](https://letsenhance.io/): Lets Enhance was used to enhance the logo in order that the png file size would pass Google Lighthouse requirements.
+14. [Lets Enhance](https://letsenhance.io/): Lets Enhance was used to enhance the logo in order that the png file size would pass Google Lighthouse requirements.
-13. [Favicon](https://en.wikipedia.org/wiki/Favicon): I used a Favicon image of the logo and added it to all of the pages.
+15. [Favicon](https://en.wikipedia.org/wiki/Favicon): I used a Favicon image of the logo and added it to all of the pages.
-14. [Free Image Optimiser](http://www.imageoptimizer.net/Pages/Home.aspx): I utilised a photo optimiser to ensure that the high quality images that I used from the Unsplash website would load quicker.
+16. [Free Image Optimiser](http://www.imageoptimizer.net/Pages/Home.aspx): I utilised a photo optimiser to ensure that the high quality images that I used from the Unsplash website would load quicker.
-15. [Balsamiq](https://balsamiq.com/wireframes/?gclid=Cj0KCQiAnKeCBhDPARIsAFDTLTJ5qmGTj2XQK_FoiFP6eKlzn-5oxqsh5N5hjjYKaGvx1AKPc1wb48EaAoSYEALw_wcB): Balsamiq was used to create the wireframes during the initial design phase.
+17. [Balsamiq](https://balsamiq.com/wireframes/?gclid=Cj0KCQiAnKeCBhDPARIsAFDTLTJ5qmGTj2XQK_FoiFP6eKlzn-5oxqsh5N5hjjYKaGvx1AKPc1wb48EaAoSYEALw_wcB): Balsamiq was used to create the wireframes during the initial design phase.
-16. [Coolors](https://coolors.co/): I prepared the screenshot (included in this Readme) of the colours I had selected for this project using the Coolors template.
+18. [Coolors](https://coolors.co/): I prepared the screenshot (included in this Readme) of the colours I had selected for this project using the Coolors template.

 ## Testing